seesharprun/cosmos-db-nosql-rust-quickstart/readme.md

 This is a simple web application to illustrate common basic usage of Azure Cosmos DB for NoSQL with the Azure SDK for Rust.

+> [!IMPORTANT]
+> Local development is not supported in this template.

 ## Prerequisites

 - [Docker](https://www.docker.com/)